Oreoluwa456/BMW-Sales-2010-2024/README.md

 - Created Pivot Tables for different business dimensions.
 - Calculated summary KPIs such as average sales volume, revenue, mileage, and engine size.
 - Compared sales performance across regions, fuel types, models, colors, and transmission types.
+- Analyzed annual Price_USD values to identify the highest and lowest-performing years.
 - Used Excel dashboard visualizations to present the results in a clear and accessible format.

 ## Tools & Technologies